ros2/ros2_documentation/source/Tutorials/Simulators/Setting-up-a-Robot-Simulation-Webots.rst

 Repeat the same first commands as in task ``7`` to launch the simulation.
 From a terminal in your ROS 2 workspace run:

+As in task ``7``, launch the simulation from a terminal in your ROS 2 workspace:

 .. tabs::

    .. group-tab:: Linux